Do you need marketing ideas for small business?

 What: Look at the data – how many people are opening your emails?
 Don’t just send them out and forget about them, look at open rates and click rates to see how successful you are

-Why: If people aren’t opening they aren’t buying and your missing out on customers.
+Why: If people aren’t opening they aren’t buying and you’re missing out on customers.
 Use the data to write the most engaging subject headers and figure out what works best with your database

 How: All email marketing platforms provide this data.
 Geek out on their reporting function and find the solution that works best for your customers.